 You came to Istanbul for a meeting, or a work appointment, or vacation, and you have only one free day.
 Where to go, what to see, in only one day in Istanbul?

-Continue reading What To See In One Day In Istanbul
+Continue reading What To See in Istanbul in One Day

 It is still cold outside.
 Today it snowed a little here in Bahçeköy.
 I paid a visit to the local veterinary to buy my lovely cats some food, especially for Nairo who has urinary problems.
 I took a few photos along the way.